Cyanocobalamin

 Precautions/Side Effects

 Before taking, make sure to tell your healthcare provider about any allergies to this, cobalt, or any form of vitamin B12.
 This product may contain inactive ingredients, which can cause allergic reactions or other issues.
-Consult your physician if you have Leber’s optic neuropathy, polycythemia, gout, iron or folic acid deficiency anemia, or hypokalemia.
+Consult your physician if you have Leber’s optic neuropathy, polycythemia, gout, iron or folic acid deficiency anemia or hypokalemia.
 When taken in recommended doses, cyanocobalamin is safe to take during pregnancy.

 This product usually has no side effects.
 Contact your doctor or pharmacist if anything unusual occurs.